mpv-player/mpv/DOCS/man/vo.rst

     can achieve better quality or performance by changing the ``fbo-format`` suboption to ``rgb16f``, ``rgb32f`` or ``rgb``.
-Known problems include Mesa/Intel not accepting ``rgb16``, Mesa sometimes not being compiled with float texture support, and some OSX setups being very slow with ``rgb16`` but fast with ``rgb32f``.
+Known problems include Mesa/Intel not accepting ``rgb16``, Mesa sometimes not being compiled with float texture support, and some OS X setups being very slow with ``rgb16`` but fast with ``rgb32f``.

 ``opengl-old``